Adelaide L. Sanford: Career

+Adelaide L. Sanford Institute

 In 2006, over 1000 community leaders, educators, and residents in Central Brooklyn came together for a Black Brooklyn Empowerment Convention.
 The convention was held to address community issues related to education, employment, health, housing, and quality of life issues in Central Brooklyn.
 School and education disparities were a core concern at the convention.
 A recommendation to formulate an organization around this concern grew out of the meeting with the creation of the Adelaide Sanford Institute to honor Adelaide Sanford.

 In 2012, the Adelaide L. Sanford Institute (ASI) started community-round table discussions in Central Brooklyn.
 The goal of the round-table discussions was to provide community based organizations, elected officials, parents, clergy, and community leaders with a forum for discussions and strategies around State Standards in New York City public schools.

+Personal life

+Adelaide and Jay Sanford were married for 56 years.
+He died in 2011.